PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 on improving the longevity of your source code artifact are:
 - Include and pin the versions of your software's dependencies wherever possible.
-- Reference specific hashes of git commits for additional git repositories you may be using (we suggest using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).
+- Reference specific hashes of git commits if using several git repositories (we suggest using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).
 - Virtual machine images or Docker images tend to last longer than their respective install scripts or Docker files and allow researchers to more accurately reproduce your exact execution environment, though the trade-off is that they will be larger.
 If you make images available, we also require that you also release the scripts or files that let you build them.
 - Artifacts are not required to be able to run on all hardware and OSes.
-If your artifact requires any particular hardware/OS for valid reasons, please make it clear in the submission.
+If your artifact requires any particular hardware/OS for reasonable reasons, please make it clear in the submission.

 ### Dataset Submissions
 - All datasets should be clearly documented in a way that allows researchers working on similar problems to re-use the dataset for their work.
 - If the dataset includes survey results, provide a copy of the original survey